tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/iOS 端集成/定制开发/点播场景/接入文档_intl_en.md

 ## Prerequisites
 1. Activate [VOD](https://intl.cloud.tencent.com/product/vod).
-If you don't have an account yet, [sign up](https://intl.cloud.tencent.com/login) first.
+If you don’t have an account yet, [sign up](https://intl.cloud.tencent.com/login) first.
 2. Download and install Xcode from App Store.
 3. Download and install CocoaPods as instructed at the [CocoaPods website](https://cocoapods.org/).